mliebelt/pgn-viewer/readme.md

 ## Getting Started

 The easiest way to use it is to install it by using NPM: `npm install @mliebelt/pgn-viewer`.
-You will find there the diretory `lib` that contains everything.
+You will find there the directory `lib` that contains everything.
 Copy that onto your webserver.

 ### Example Screenshots